joa-quim/GMTjl_doc/documentation/modules/grd2cpt.md

 Description
 -----------

-**grd2cpt** reads one or more grid files and writes a static color palette (CPT) file.
-In classic mode we write the CPT to standard output, while under modern mode we simply save the CPT as the current session CPT.
+**grd2cpt** reads one or more grid and computes a static color palette (CPT).
+Once computed the color palette stays as the current CPT until an image using it is finished, either with the `show` command or saved to file.
 The CPT is based on an existing dynamic master CPT of your choice, and the mapping from data value to colors is through the data's cumulative distribution function (CDF), so that the colors are histogram equalized.
-Thus if the grid(s) and the resulting CPT are used in \myreflink{grdimage} with a linear projection, the colors will be uniformly distributed in area on the plot.
+Thus if the grid(s) and the resulting CPT are used in \myreflink{grdimage}
+with a linear projection, the colors will be uniformly distributed in area on the plot.
 Let z be the data values in the grid.
 Define CDF(Z) = (# of z < Z) / (# of z in grid).
 (NaNs are ignored).
 These z-values are then normalized to the master CPT and colors are sampled at the desired intervals.

 The color palette includes three additional colors beyond the range of z-values.
 These are the background color (B) assigned to values lower than the lowest *z*-value, the foreground color (F) assigned to values higher than the highest *z*-value, and the NaN color (N) painted wherever values are undefined.
 For color tables beyond the current GMT offerings, visit [cpt-city](http://soliton.vm.bytemark.co.uk/pub/cpt-city/).

 If the master CPT includes B, F, and N entries, these will be copied into the new master file.
 If not, the parameters `COLOR_BACKGROUND`, `COLOR_FOREGROUND`, and `COLOR_NAN` from the `gmt.conf` file or the command line will be used.
 This default behavior can be overruled using the options **bg**, **overrule_bg** or **no_bg**.

-The color model (RGB, HSV or CMYK) of the palette created by \myreflink{makecpt}
-will be the same as specified in the header of the master CPT.
+The color model (RGB, HSV or CMYK) of the palette created by \myreflink{makecpt} will be the same as specified in the header of the master CPT.
 When there is no `COLOR_MODEL` entry in the master CPT, the `COLOR_MODEL` specified in the `gmt.conf` file or on the command line will be used.

 Required Arguments
 ------------------